Facts M1 Abrams tank revealed

 The fuel consumption was an important issue.
 M1 Abrams gave only 255 meters to the litter traveling, much shorter than diesel tanks such as Leopard 2 (330 meters).
 This value was given by the high speed cruising.
 During the Operation Desert Storm, the value was decreased to 142 meters to the litter traveling, this might be twice worse than diesels.
 Leopard 2 consumed 12 kg fuels per one hour during idling.
 On the other hand, AGT1500 consumed 2.5 times as much fuel as diesels.
 Idling would take a large part of the tank operation time and it was predicted that the vast amount of fuels would be required in the operation.
 During the operation, the advancement of the tank force was restricted by the speed of refueling trucks.

 What did US Army got in exchange

 for this serious disadvantage?

 The next video well reveals the feature of gas turbines such as noises, responses and exhausts when used as the vehicle power source with a direct drive mechanism.
-The high-level accomplishment of the technology is far more superior than that of kiha 391 It might be natural if the scale difference of both projects are considered.
+The high-level accomplishment of the technology is far superior to that of kiha 391 developed in Japanese National Railways.
+It might be natural if the scale difference of both projects are considered.